The Biological Physics Group

 - Functional and genetic dissection of brainstem circuits

 - Blood flow and brain neurovascular networks

 - Cardiac ion channels and tissue dynamics

-- Evolution, reproduction, regeneration, and aging in microbes and simple animals
+- Aging and evolution in microbes and simple animals

 Upper division and graduate courses provide an introduction to fundamental and cutting edge issues in biological physics.
 These include:

 Experimental Techniques for Quantitative Biology

 Quantitative Biology Laboratory

 We are pleased to support undergraduate thesis projects in all areas of Biological Physics, in addition to research carried out by graduate students and postdoctoral fellows.